Blood Pressure and Coffee

 One 12-year study of 155,000 women showed some very interesting results.
 While drinking caffeinated cola was associated with an increase in blood pressure, drinking coffee did not produce the same results.
 The study went on to suggest that those women who drank caffeinated coffee actually may have had a reduced risk of high blood pressure.

-We do know that in general, those who don’t normally consume caffeine usually have a sharp temporary rise in blood pressure shortly after consuming caffeine.
+We do know that, in general, those who don’t normally consume caffeine usually have a sharp temporary rise in blood pressure shortly after consuming caffeine.
 How this happens could be from one or more causes.
 One common view is that caffeine narrows the blood vessels by blocking the hormone that normally keeps them open – adenosine.
-Caffeine also can stimulate cortisol and adrenaline to be released, which can cause a direct increase in blood pressure.
+Caffeine can also stimulate cortisol and adrenaline to be released, which can cause a direct increase in blood pressure.

 However, some recent research would suggest that long-term, regular coffee drinkers actually develop a tolerance to caffeine, and their blood pressure is not increased substantially over the long term, though this seems to be a minority view.